ryancolorcafe/jekyll-theme-collider/_blog_posts/2018-08-25-welcome-to-collider.md

 ---
 layout: post
-title:  Welcome to Simplicity
+title:  Welcome to Collider
-date:   2018-08-01 18:49:49 +0100
+date:   2018-08-25 18:49:49 +0100
 tags:   jekyll
 ---

-Welcome to the Simplicity Jekyll theme!
-This site is currently halfway serving as my portfolio/blog and the basis for the gem I'm developing: [https://rubygems.org/gems/jekyll-theme-simplicity](https://rubygems.org/gems/jekyll-theme-simplicity).
+Welcome to the Collider Jekyll theme!
+This is a demo site for the [jekyll-theme-collider](https://rubygems.org/gems/jekyll-theme-collider) gem.
 All other articles here are lorem ipsum and are mainly there to display the use of pagination.

 This theme has two main nifty features, the use of [particles.js](https://vincentgarreau.com/particles.js/) and the [jekyll-paginate-v2 plugin](https://github.com/sverrirs/jekyll-paginate-v2/tree/master/examples).
 I find the latter may be of most use for people as I personally haven't come across a lot of examples of Jekyll sites using this plugin.
 For those who don't know, the jekyll-paginate-v2 plugin allows you to do cool things like paginate within a given collection, which the current jekyll-paginate gem does not allow.